 For example, AI-generated financial advice without credible citations or human review may trigger ranking penalties.

-This means you need to conduct in-depth and thorough research to maintain credibility and quality in your content and avoid being penalized by Google.
+As a result, you need to conduct in-depth and thorough research to maintain credibility and quality in your content and avoid being penalized by Google.

 4. High keyword density